Doctor’s Degrees in Other Biological & Biomedical Sciences

 There are 39 colleges that offer a doctor’s degree in other biological & biomedical sciences.
 Learn more about the most popular 20 below:

 University of Nebraska Medical Center is the 2nd most popular school in the nation for students seeking a doctor's degree in other biological & biomedical sciences.
 Roughly 3,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,340 per year, while in-state graduate students, on average, pay $9,207 per year.
 During the most recent year for which we have data, 24 people received their doctor's degree in other biological & biomedical sciences from UNMC.
-Of these students, 58% were women and 8% were members of underrepresented racial-ethnic groups.
+About 59% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 Vanderbilt University comes in at #3 on our list of the most popular colleges offering doctor's degrees in other biological & biomedical sciences.
 Each year, around 13,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $61,618 per year, while in-state graduate students, on average, pay $54,744 per year.
+The average in-state tuition for full-time undergraduates is $58,130 per year, while in-state graduate students, on average, pay $53,160 per year.
 During the most recent year for which we have data, 16 people received their doctor's degree in other biological & biomedical sciences from Vanderbilt.
-Of these students, 50% were women and 6% were members of underrepresented racial-ethnic groups.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 21% were women.

 The 8th most popular school in the country for other biological & biomedical sciences majors who are seeking their doctor's degree is University of Vermont.
 Roughly 13,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $16,280 per year, while in-state graduate students, on average, pay $12,204 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in other biological & biomedical sciences from UVM.

 The 11th most popular school in the country for other biological & biomedical sciences majors who are seeking their doctor's degree is University of South Alabama.
 Roughly 14,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,976 per year, while in-state graduate students, on average, pay $8,640 per year.
+The average in-state tuition for full-time undergraduates is $8,616 per year, while in-state graduate students, on average, pay $8,424 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in other biological & biomedical sciences from USA.
-About 73% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.

 The 16th most popular school in the country for other biological & biomedical sciences majors who are seeking their doctor's degree is Meharry Medical College.
 Roughly 900 attend the school each year.
 During the most recent year for which we have data, 4 people received their doctor's degree in other biological & biomedical sciences from Meharry Medical College.
-Of these students, 33% were women and 100% were members of underrepresented racial-ethnic groups.
+About 63% of this group were women, and 88% were students from an underrepresented racial-ethnic group.

 Explore Major by State